-Whilst the lockdown has resulted in many being furloughed and businesses being closed, for others there was a move from the office to home working.
+Whilst coronavirus restrictions have resulted in many being furloughed and businesses being closed, for others there was a move from the office to home working.
 In this article it is the latter that we’re focusing on.

 Should you bring people back into the office?